Induction Motor Slip

 Common Mistakes

-- ✗Expecting an induction motor to run at exactly synchronous speed — it cannot, as zero slip means zero induced rotor current and zero torque
+- ✗Expecting induction motors to run at synchronous speed: Per fundamental motor physics, zero slip means zero induced rotor current and zero torque—the rotor must 'slip' behind the field to generate force

 Frequently Asked Questions